ibm-cloud-docs/vpc/backup_service_vpc_monitoring.md

 {: #backup-jobs-manage}

 Backup jobs create or delete backup snapshots based on the backup plan's frequency and retention settings.
 You can use the UI, CLI, API, or Terraform to check on the status of the backup jobs.
 You can see backup jobs that are running, completed, or failed when a backup is triggered.
 For more information, see [Viewing backup policy jobs](/docs/vpc?topic=vpc-backup-view-policy-jobs).

-## Activity tracking events
-{: #backup-activity-tracker}

-When a backup is created, an event is triggered in the Activity Tracker for the [Backup service](/docs/vpc?topic=vpc-at_events&interface=ui#events-backup-service) and [Snapshots service](/docs/vpc?topic=vpc-at_events&interface=ui#events-snapshots).
-Similarly, when the service fails to create a backup due to missing authorization, an event is triggered to notify you.
-For more information, see [Activity tracking events for IBM Cloud VPC](/docs/vpc?topic=vpc-at_events).

 ## Event notifications
 {: #backup-event-notifications}